abidlabs/drawbook/README.md

 ```

 ## Usage
-Here’s how you can create an illustrated book using Drawbook:
+Here’s how you can create an illustrated book using Drawbook in a few lines of Python:

 ```python
 from drawbook import Book